Student Enrollment Status

 It is important for all students to be knowledgeable and understand all of the University's published dates and deadlines, and any that relate to a student's specific status and characteristics.
 The Office of the University Registrar publishes calendars for registration and pass appointments, fees and billing, quarter dates and deadlines, and academic and administrative holidays, and other calendars for students reference.

-If a student no longer wishes to attend, or can no longer attend classes at UCDavis, they must complete a Cancellation/Withdrawal form.
+If a student no longer wishes to attend, or can no longer attend classes at UC Davis, the student must complete a Cancellation/Withdrawal form.
 The student remains financially liable and responsible for tuition and fees through the calendar day that the Cancellation/Withdrawal form is received by the Office of the University Registrar, as described by the system-wide Schedule of Refunds.
 The Schedule of Refunds also applies to those students who participate in the Planned Educational Leave Program (PELP).